Why Senior Pets Make Great Companions

 It makes you feel good!
 You can be a hero to a deserving animal.
 Almost without exception, people who adopt older animals feel a special sense of pride and purpose in opening their heart to a harder-to-adopt pet.
 Doing a good thing really does make you feel good!

-It takes a special person to adopt a pet knowing you may have a shorter time than you’d like, but adopting a senior pet is the the ultimate gift of generosity.
+It takes a special person to adopt a pet knowing you may have a shorter amount of time together than you’d like, but adopting a senior pet is the the ultimate gift of generosity.
 Next time you think about welcoming a new pet into your home, consider the older animals who are just as deserving of a forever family.
 You’ll be the love of their life.
 It’s worth it.